equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 7. Now we know the SQL query related to logging in.
 We can send **'** OR TRUE -- as email input and any string as a password
 8. "SELECT * FROM Users WHERE email = '' OR TRUE -- AND password = '111' ..."
 9. Observe the admin user name in the response - admin@juice-sh.op
+10. Also take note on the SQL that is used (from the error response)

 </code>